Introduction: The Lam-Rim Graded Stages and Levels of Motivation

 - We really fear that because then we won’t be able to continue progressing on the path.

-- We are working then to realize that it is possible to avoid these worse rebirths because we put a safe direction in our life.
-That’s called "refuge" – the direction indicated by Buddha, Dharma, and Sangha.
-When we feel like acting in a destructive way, we understand that that will be self-destructive.
-It will lead to worse rebirths.
+- We are working to realize that it is possible to avoid these worse rebirths because we put a safe direction in our life.
+That’s called “refuge,” the direction indicated by Buddha, Dharma and Sangha.
+When we feel like acting in a destructive way, we understand that it will be self-destructive and lead to worse rebirths.
 We won’t be able to continue on the path.
-So we exercise self-control not to act out what we feel like doing.
+Thus, we exercise self-control not to act out what we feel like doing.
 It’s destructive.

-When that’s really very stable within us, then we are going to progress to developing this intermediate level of motivation.
-We realize that any type of rebirth that we take – one of the better ones, one of the worse ones – still is filled with problems and suffering.
-We understand the mechanism of how uncontrollably recurring rebirth works – that’s samsara, uncontrollably recurring rebirth.
-We understand that through the mechanism of the twelve links of dependent arising.
+When the understanding of karma is really very stable within us, then we are going to progress to developing this intermediate level of motivation.
+We realize that any type of rebirth that we take – one of the better ones or one of the worse ones – is still filled with problems and suffering.
+We understand the mechanism of how uncontrollably recurring rebirth (samsara) works, through the mechanism of the twelve links of dependent arising:

 - We understand how our unawareness of how we exist brings on disturbing emotions.

 - The disturbing emotions bring on the compulsiveness of karma.
-That’s what karma is talking about – compulsiveness, compulsion that drives us to act either in a negative way, a destructive way; or in some sort of neurotic positive way like in perfectionism – "I have to be perfect, I have to be so good."
+That’s what karma is talking about, compulsiveness, the compulsion that drives us to act either in a negative and destructive way or in some sort of neurotic positive way like in perfectionism, “I have to be perfect, I have to be so good.”

 - We understand how all of that functions to lead to uncontrollably recurring rebirth through these twelve links.